Home page Forum Classified Site Map Services Guidelines Feedback About us Contact us

 Anterior and posterior Ethmoidal canals:

-There are 2 anterior Ethmoidal canals on the sides of upper surface of ethmoid for the passage of anterior Ethmoidal vessels and nerves.
+There are 2 anterior Ethmoidal canals on the sides of the upper surface of ethmoid for the passage of anterior Ethmoidal vessels and nerves.
 While posterior Ethmoidal canals give passage to post Ethmoidal vessels only.

 Clinical importance of orbital plate of frontal bone: